 Stacey was one of eight lawyers on the Families First Pro Bono Team who received the 2015 Pro Bono Award from The Manitoba Bar Association for their work in preparing a report that engaged with families and developed a framework to address the issue of Missing and Murdered Indigenous Women and Girls.

-When the National Inquiry into Missing and Murdered Indigenous Women and Girls was announced, she joined the intervenor legal team representing Assembly of Manitoba Chiefs.
-In 2018, she appeared as counsel on their behalf at the Criminal Justice Systems Hearings in Quebec City as well as the Family and Child Welfare Hearings in Winnipeg.
-It was the honour of her life to bear witness to the strength and resilience of the families and loved ones who appeared at the Inquiry.
+When the National Inquiry into Missing and Murdered Indigenous Women and Girls was announced, Assembly of Manitoba Chiefs was granted intervenor status and Stacey joined their legal team as counsel.
+In 2018, she appeared at the Criminal Justice Systems Hearings in Quebec City as well as the Family and Child Welfare Hearings in Winnipeg.

-Stacey grew up in Thompson MB and is a proud member of Swan Lake First Nation.
+Stacey grew up in Thompson, Manitoba and is a proud member of Swan Lake First Nation (Gaabiskigamaag).

 University of Winnipeg, 2000, Bachelor of Arts – Political Science and Conflict Resolution Studies